Some parts of this article are taken directly from our Tooth Decay Masterclass.

 - avoid very sticky foods that may pull the filling from a tooth

-- you should not use your teeth to anything else than eating, biting on a pen or nails may also damage your fillings
+- you should not use your teeth for anything else than eating, biting on a pen or nails may also damage your fillings

 - clenching or grinding your teeth is another reason why your fillings may fail prematurely – if you have such tendencies wear a nightguard when sleeping